gsmarketing/nodifymeapp/README.md

-# NodifyMe Agent
+# Nodify.Me Agent

 > **Monitoring agent for Node.js applications and Docker containers**

-NodifyMe Agent is a lightweight monitoring daemon that runs on your servers to collect system metrics and detect Node.js applications (Next.js, Nest.js, Vite) and Docker containers.
+Nodify.Me Agent is a lightweight monitoring daemon that runs on your servers to collect system metrics and detect Node.js applications (Next.js, Nest.js, Vite) and Docker containers.

 ## Quick Installation